List of Virtual Console games for Nintendo 3DS (North America)

-This is a list of Virtual Console games that are available on the Nintendo 3DS in North America.
+This is a list of Virtual Console games that were available on the Nintendo 3DS in North America prior to the eShop's closure on March 27, 2023.

 Available titles

-The following is a list of the 191 games (203 including those available for Nintendo 3DS Ambassadors, and delisted titles like Tetris and Donkey Kong: Original Edition) available on the Virtual Console for the Nintendo 3DS in North America, sorted by system and in the order they were added in Nintendo eShop.
+The following is a list of the 192 games (203 including those available for Nintendo 3DS Ambassadors, and the promotional-exclusive Donkey Kong: Original Edition) that were available on the Virtual Console for the Nintendo 3DS in North America, sorted by system and in the order they were added in Nintendo eShop.
 To sort by other columns, click the corresponding icon in the header row.

 Game Boy

 These titles were originally released for use on the Game Boy system, which was launched in 1989.
 The first three Nintendo 3DS Virtual Console titles were Game Boy games and debuted alongside the Nintendo 3DS eShop in June 2011.

-There are 50 games available to purchase.
+There were 51 games available to purchase, of which one (Tetris) was delisted before the Nintendo 3DS eShop's closure, due to Nintendo's Tetris license expiring.

 Game Boy Color

 These titles were originally released for use on the Game Boy Color system, which was launched in 1998.

-There are 31 games available to purchase.
+There were 31 games available to purchase.

 Game Gear

 These titles were originally released for use on the Game Gear system, which was launched in 1991.

-There are 16 games available to purchase.
+There were 16 games available to purchase.

 Nintendo Entertainment System

 These titles were originally released for use on the Nintendo Entertainment System, which was launched in 1985.
-The first 10 NES games were released on August 31, 2011 to Nintendo 3DS Ambassadors.
+The first 10 NES games were released on August 31, 2011, to Nintendo 3DS Ambassadors.
 These games were later released to the general public with additional features, such as the ability to save the game at any point; the Ambassador versions were patched to add the new features.

-There are 64 games available to purchase.
+There were 64 games available to purchase on the Nintendo 3DS eShop.
 The Mysterious Murasame Castle and Summer Carnival '92: Recca made their first official appearances in North America when they were added to the 3DS Virtual Console.
 Donkey Kong: Original Edition also made its North American debut, but it was available only as a promotional bonus and was removed from availability after the promotion ended.

 Super Nintendo Entertainment System

 These titles were originally released for use on the Super Nintendo Entertainment System, which was launched in 1991.
 These Virtual Console titles are exclusively available for New Nintendo 3DS platforms (New Nintendo 3DS, New Nintendo 3DS XL, and New Nintendo 2DS XL).
 Nintendo has claimed that the reason for this is due to technical issues regarding the CPU in older Nintendo 3DS models for rendering the emulation, but some fan-made emulators compatible with the old 3DS exist that will run SNES games at full speed.

-There are 30 games available to purchase on the New Nintendo 3DS platforms (New Nintendo 3DS, New Nintendo 3DS XL and New Nintendo 2DS XL).
+There were 30 games available to purchase on the New Nintendo 3DS platforms (New Nintendo 3DS, New Nintendo 3DS XL and New Nintendo 2DS XL).

-Delisted titles

-Game Boy

-There was 1 title that used to be available to purchase, but has since been delisted from the service due to Nintendo's Tetris license expiring, as Ubisoft held the license at the time.

 Promotion-exclusive titles

 Nintendo Entertainment System

-There was 1 title that was exclusively available as a promotional bonus, which was removed from availability after the promotion ended on January 6, 2013.
+There was one title that was exclusively available as a promotional bonus, which was removed from availability after the promotion ended on January 6, 2013.